Datapolitan-Training/data-analysis-r/README.md

 + Introduction
 + What is R?
   + How is R different than Excel?
-+ Walkthru of R Studio
++ Walkthrough of R Studio
++ Intro to R Syntax
 + Activity
-  + Download or share dataset
-  + Load Data into Dataframe
+  + Load dataset
-  + Inspect fields and identify missing values
-  + Calculate summary statistics
+  + Explore dataset
+  + Make a table
-  + Create a histogram
+  + Make a boxplot
++ Resources